neurolibre/docs.neurolibre.org/source/OVERVIEW.rst

    NeuroLibre archives all the necessary reproducibility assets required to successfully build an NRP at the time of submission.

    NeuroLibre's production BinderHub, container registry, data storage, and web servers are reserved for the published NRPs, ensuring the long-term functionality and accessibility.

    This makes NRPs Findable, Accessible, Interoperable, and Reusable.

 During the technical screening process, our editorial bot RoboNeuro and a screener works with you to ensure a successful build of your NRP on NeuroLibre test servers.

 After a successful build, the following reproducibility assets are transferred from our preview server (public) to our production servers
-(reserved for published NPRs only) and archived individually on Zenodo:
+(reserved for published NRRs only) and archived individually on Zenodo:

 1. Docker image
 2. Dataset (unless already archived)